OmniTracker: Unifying Object Tracking by Tracking-with-Detection: Experiments

 \subsubsection{Multiple Object Tracking}

 We perform multiple object tracking on the most popular dataset, MOT17~\cite{milan2016mot16}, which focuses on pedestrian tracking in crowded scenes.
-MOT17 includes 7 sequences in the training set and 7 sequences in the test set.
+Comprising 7 sequences each in both the training and test sets, MOT17 provides a comprehensive benchmark for assessing the capabilities of tracking models in complex scenarios.
 Six representative metrics are reported for quantitative comparison, including Multiple-Object Tracking Accuracy (MOTA), Identity F1 Score (IDF1), False Positives (FP), False Negatives (FN), and Identity Switches (IDS).
+Note that UNINEXT~\cite{yan2023universal} does not report the results on MOT17 and MOTS.

 The results in Table~\ref{tab:mot} show that \system achieves 79.1\% and 75.6\% in terms of MOTA and IDF1, surpassing Unicorn~\cite{yan2022towards} by 1.9\% and 0.1\%, respectively.
-Note that most state-of-the-art MOT-specific tracking models, \eg, ByteTrack~\cite{zhang2022bytetrack} additionally adopt Cityperson~\cite{zhang2017citypersons} and ETHZ~\cite{ess2008mobile} for training, we believe the performance of our model will be further boosted with these additional training data.
+This performance underscores the robustness and efficacy of our approach in addressing complex, real-world tracking scenarios with a multitude of pedestrians.
+Moreover, it is important to acknowledge that several state-of-the-art MOT-specific tracking models, such as ByteTrack~\cite{zhang2022bytetrack}, bolster their training data with Cityperson~\cite{zhang2017citypersons} and ETHZ~\cite{ess2008mobile} datasets.
+By incorporating such additional training data, we are confident that our model's performance will experience further augmentation.